blepping/ComfyUI-bleh/README.md

 * Supports setting max preview size (ComfyUI default is hardcoded to 512 max).
 * Supports showing previews for more than the first latent in the batch.
 * Supports throttling previews.
 Do you really need your expensive TAESD preview to get updated 3 times a second?
 * Supports using CUDA streams to avoid waiting for a synchronize.
-This might be faster.
+Increases speed slightly at the cost of higher VRAM usage.
+For comparison, a batch of 8 768x768 images with throttle at `0.5` sec is `1.29s/it` with it on and `1.42s/it` with it off for me.

 Current defaults from `blehconfig.json`